Mr Sedgwick has completed his interim review into the progress of banks on the implementation of his original 2017 recommendations.

 In April 2017 an independent review was completed into how banks pay staff or third parties for selling retail banking products like mortgages, credit cards and deposit accounts.

 Led by former Australian Public Service Commissioner Mr Stephen Sedgwick AO, the review looked at whether commissions, bonuses or other incentives might mean that the interests of bank staff are not aligned with the interests of their customers.
 Mr Sedgwick made 21 recommendations in his final report, including that retail bank staff and managers no longer receive incentives based directly or solely on sales performance.
+Mr Sedgwick also issued an issues paper in January 2017.

 The ABA response to the final report is available here.